fuhry/linux-agent/README.md

 ## Project Overview
 The intention of this project is to create a general purpose tool to perform image based backups of Linux machines.
-While we are looking to release a tool that functions under systems other than aurora-based Datto products (e.g. SIRIS, Alto), backing up to our products is still the focus.
+However, backing up to our products is still the focus.
 As this is a general purpose tool, we will be open sourcing the code base under GPLv2.
 This also allows us to leverage existing code under a GPL-compatible license.

 ### Technologies